 HOOD TO COAST PACIFIC CITY OVERVIEW

-RACE COURSE: Hood To Coast Pacific City is 77 miles long for running teams, the walking course will be between 52-60 miles.
+RACE COURSE: Hood To Coast Pacific City is 78 miles long for running teams, the walking course will be 52 miles (walk will begin at Exchange 4 – A-1 Logging).
 See Course Maps for more route info

 PARTICIPANTS PER TEAM: 6 runners or walkers (at least 4 members per team)